-We invite proposals for open-access publications (in English or Greek) of high quality and interest to our membership and broader communities, from researchers, activists, and writers whose work converges with one or more of the Centre’s six Research Areas.
+We invite proposals for open access original publications (in English or Greek) of high quality and interest to our communities, from researchers, activists, and writers whose work converges with one of FAC’s six Research Areas.

 HOW TO Submit a Proposal

 The Process: When we receive a proposal, it is first read carefully by the co-director who coordinates the relevant Research Area.
 The author is then notified as to whether the proposal will be forwarded for peer review and considered for publication.
 When the proposal has been reviewed (by at least two experts in the field), the author is sent the reviews: if the reviewers recommend publication, a timeline for completion and delivery of the manuscript is agreed upon.
 Once the manuscript is delivered, it is reviewed thoroughly and a process of revision ensues.
 When the final substantive revisions are finished, the author is sent a copy-edited manuscript and the edited manuscript goes into production.
 The author will be supported throughout the process by FAC’s editorial team, and we encourage submissions by first-time/emerging authors.
 In contrast to a great deal of scholarly publishing, editors, and reviewers commit to making the process of revision (essential to any work of writing) empowering and collective.

 - Author’s names, pronouns, contact information, and brief biographical note (100 words).
 In the case of an edited volume, please include contributors’ names and biographical notes in addition to those of the editors (each 100 words).

 - Brief non-technical summary (100 words): a summary that can be understood by someone who doesn’t know anything about the issue

 - Description (1,500 words): a description of the proposed publication that includes the motivation behind the work, its problematics, its relationship to existing literatures, etc.

 - Objectives: a list of aims the author has in writing this book

 - Table of contents